unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 ### `.gitattributes`
 * Defines attributes for path names
 * Can enforce the correct line ending
-* Can provide ways to diff binary file (by conversion to text, needs configuration)
+* Can provide ways to diff binary files (by conversion to text, needs configuration)
 * Example:

 ```